sallytxl/capstone/README.md

 There are also three spreadsheets to decribe features in the data:
 - DIAS Information Levels - Attributes 2017.xlsx: Information for the feature levels
 - DIAS Attributes - Values 2017.xlsx: Information for description and value meaning of each feature
+- feature_info_reorganixed.csv: Reorgnized feature infomation datasheet to make it consistent with the population dataset

 ## Results summary
+K-means clustering found money-savers and people owning high-end cars are most likely to be customers, and people with low income,living in rural area and possibly much old in age are unlikely to be customers.
+Supervised learning model were trained and tested based on labeled data; it was used to predict the responders in the Kaggle Competition.

+## Acknowledge
+I would like to thank Arvato Bertelsman providing the dataset for our capstone project, and also the help I received from all Udacity mentors and students.

+##